adaltas/node-nikita/docs/content/usages/logging_debugging.md

 ## Quick debugging

-While developing, the [`debug` metadata](/current/metadata/debug/) can be used to get visual and detailed information in the standart output (stdout).
-This behavior can be propagated to the global Nikita session, to all child actions, or to the specific action:
+While developing, the [`debug` metadata](/current/metadata/debug/) can be used to get visual and detailed information in the standard output (stdout).
+This behavior can be propagated to the global Nikita session, to all child actions, or the specific action:

 The following example demonstrates global definition: